gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 title: Life and times of a Gatsby build
 ---

+import LayerModel from "../../www/src/components/layer-model"

 <!-- written at the time of commit e85278c to bootstrap/index.js and commit f8cae16 to build.js -->

-This is a high-level overview about the steps in the Gatsby build process.
-For more detailed information about specific steps you can find information in the [Gatsby Internals](/docs/gatsby-internals) section of the docs.
+_This is a high-level overview about the steps in the Gatsby build process.
+For more detailed information about specific steps you can find information in the [Gatsby Internals](/docs/gatsby-internals) section of the docs._

 Gatsby has two modes: